 William BronchickRound up your repair estimates to the next $5k increment.
 Click To Tweet

 You need more than just the cost of the property.
-You need to cover the initial purchase, repairs and remodeling, marketing, fees and taxes, closing costs, and you need to have enough left over for any legal issues and other unforeseen circumstances that might come your way.
+You need to cover the initial purchase, repairs and remodelling, marketing, fees and taxes, closing costs, and you need to have enough left over for any legal issues and other unforeseen circumstances that might come your way.
 Even if you can afford the initial sale price on your own, it’s not always a bad idea to supplement your funds with a loan or an investing partner.

 5. Build To Maximize Resell Value